 What is a disk space analyzer?

 A disk space analyzer scans your folders and files and shows you how much storage each one uses.
-It helps you quickly identify what is taking up space on your hard drive or SSD so you can decide what to delete, move, or archive.
+It helps you quickly identify what is taking up space on your hard drive or SSD so you can decide what to delete, move, or archive to free up disk space.

 Does this disk space analyzer upload my files?

 No. This tool runs 100% in your browser using the File System Access API.
 Your files are never uploaded to any server.
-Only file names and sizes are read — file contents are never accessed.
-You can verify this in your browser's network tab — zero outbound requests with your data.
+Only file names and sizes are read — file contents are never opened.
+You can verify this in your browser's network tab: zero outbound requests carry your data.

 Which browsers support this tool?

-The File System Access API is supported in Google Chrome 86+ and Microsoft Edge 86+.
-It is not currently supported in Firefox or Safari.
-If you are on an unsupported browser, a notice will appear at the top of the page.
+It needs the File System Access API, supported in Google Chrome 86+, Microsoft Edge 86+, and other Chromium browsers such as Brave, Opera and Arc.
+If you open it in an unsupported browser, a compatibility notice appears at the top of the page.

 Can I scan my entire hard drive?

 Yes.
 When the folder picker opens, navigate to your drive root (C:\ on Windows or / on macOS/Linux) and select it.
-The scan will recursively walk all subfolders.
-Note that some system-protected folders may be skipped if the OS denies access — this is normal and expected behavior.
+The scan recursively walks all subfolders.
+Some system-protected folders may be skipped if the OS denies access — this is normal and expected.

-How is this different from WinDirStat or TreeSize Free?
+How is this different from WinDirStat, TreeSize or WizTree?

-WinDirStat and TreeSize are Windows desktop applications that require installation.
-This tool works directly in your browser — no installation needed.
-It is ideal for quick scans, shared or managed machines where you cannot install software, or when you want a zero-setup alternative.
+WinDirStat, TreeSize and WizTree are Windows desktop applications that require installation (WizTree is faster because it reads the NTFS master file table directly).
+This tool works right in your browser with nothing to install, on any OS — ideal for quick checks or machines where you cannot install software.

 Why does the scan take a while?

 Scanning reads metadata (name and size) for every file in every subfolder recursively.
-A folder with thousands of files or deeply nested subfolders will take longer.
-The tool shows a live progress counter so you can see it working in real time.
+A folder with hundreds of thousands of files or deeply nested subfolders takes longer.
+A live progress counter shows the tool working in real time.

 What does the percentage bar show?

-Each bar shows how much of the parent folder's total size this item represents.
-A bar at 80% means this subfolder or file accounts for 80% of its parent's total disk usage.
-This makes it easy to spot the biggest space consumers at a glance.
+Each bar shows how much of the parent folder's total size that item represents.
+A bar at 80% means the subfolder or file accounts for 80% of its parent's disk usage, so you can spot the biggest space consumers at a glance.

 Free Web-Based Disk Space Analyzer — Find What's Eating Your Drive